 - 3.1.
 Summary of survey effort and dolphin sightings - 3.1.1.
-During the period of September to November 2014, six sets of systematic line-transect vessel surveys were conducted to cover all transect lines in NWL and NEL survey areas twice per month. - 3.1.2.
-From these surveys, a total of 892.88 km of survey effort was collected, with 97.1% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
+During the period of September to November 2014, six sets of systematic line-transect vessel surveys were conducted under the HKLR03 monitoring works to cover all transect lines in NWL and NEL survey areas twice per month. - 3.1.2.
+From these HKLR03 surveys, a total of 892.88 km of survey effort was collected, with 97.1% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
 Among the two areas, 343.71 km and 549.17 km of survey effort were conducted in NEL and NWL survey areas respectively. - 3.1.3.
 The total survey effort conducted on primary lines was 644.60 km, while the effort on secondary lines was 248.28 km.
 Both survey effort conducted on primary and secondary lines were considered as on-effort survey data.
-A summary table of the survey effort is shown in Annex I. - 3.1.4.
-During the six sets of monitoring surveys in September to November 2014, a total of 24 groups of 93 Chinese White Dolphins were sighted.
+Summary table of the survey effort is shown in Appendix I. - 3.1.4.
+During the six sets of HKLR03 monitoring surveys from September to November 2014, a total of 24 groups of 93 Chinese White Dolphins were sighted.
 All except two dolphin sightings were made during on-effort search.
 Twenty on-effort sightings were made on primary lines, while another two on-effort sightings were made on secondary lines.
 In this quarterly period, all dolphin groups were sighted in NWL, while none of them were sighted in NEL.
-A summary table of the dolphin sightings is shown in Annex II.
+A summary table of the dolphin sightings is shown in Appendix II.